Board-Folk/Commodore-PC10-III-Reproduction/312628-REV-6C/README.md

 # Commodore-PC10-III PCB Reproduction 312628-REV-6C

-This repository contains a recreation of the main board PCB for Commodore PC10-III 312628 Revisions 5.7A.
+This repository contains a recreation of the main board PCB for Commodore PC10-III 312628 Revisions 6c.
-This recreation is based on the available schematics for the Commodore PC10-III and reverse engineering using scanned images of the original board's copper layers, so should be a reasonably accurate reproduction.
+This recreation is based on the available schematics for the Commodore PC10-III 5.7a (No 6c schematics available) and reverse engineering using scanned images of the original 6c board's copper layers, so should be a reasonably accurate reproduction.

 The original board had some bodge wires and resistors.
 This Reproduction has them built in.